Clio Books: The AI That Won't Write Your Book (and That's the Point)

 Clio’s workflow has more in common with a structured interview than with a writing tool.
 You aren’t staring at a blank document.
 You’re having a guided conversation with a system that already knows the questions to ask.

 Then you talk.
 Each prompt takes under ten minutes of speaking, and the platform supports 57 languages.
 If you wander off-topic or start rambling (we’ve all been there), the system flags it and gently steers you back.
-The AI transcribes everything as you go, organizing your spoken responses into the chapter structure it generated earlier.
+The AI transcribes everything (speech-to-text) as you go, organizing your spoken responses into the chapter structure it generated earlier.

-The target is a manuscript between 50,000 and 70,000 words, though the platform supports anything from 40,000 to 120,000.
+The target is a manuscript between 50,000 and 80,000 words, though the platform supports anything from 40,000 to 120,000.
 Kirke’s claim, backed by the hundreds of books her team produced manually, is that the speaking itself takes roughly ten hours total.
 Not ten hours in one sitting, but spread across sessions, each one guided by those tailored prompts.

 Kirke is direct about this: “The software cannot and will not create content on somebody’s behalf, and that’s one of its many benefits.
 It’s all your own IP.
 It’s all your own knowledge.”